andresebr/kumodd/README.md

 yamlMetadataMD5: 216843a1258df13bdfe817e2e52d0c70
 ```

+To verify the MD5 of the metadata, ephemeral values are removed first (*see* [Data
-[yq, a command line YAML query tool](https://yq.readthedocs.io/) can be used to
+Verification](#data-verification)).
+To filter and digest, [yq, a command line YAML
-cross-check verification of the MD5 of the metadata.
+query tool](https://yq.readthedocs.io/), and md5sum may be used.

 ``` shell
 sudo -Hi python -m pip install yq